Skip navigation

-You may also need a coronary angiography if you have had abnormal stress test results or if your cardiologist needs to evaluate you before heart surgery.
+You may also need a coronary angiography if you have had abnormal stress test results, as a follow-up after a heart event, or if your cardiologist needs to evaluate you before heart surgery.

-Dr. Pulipati explained that coronary angiography is beneficial for diagnosing certain heart conditions by providing cardiologists with a detailed view of the coronary arteries.
-This view allows a cardiologist to identify any blockages in the blood vessels and make informed decisions about your treatment plan.
+A coronary angiography is beneficial for diagnosing certain heart conditions by providing cardiologists with a detailed view of the coronary arteries.
+This view allows them to identify any blockages in the blood vessels and make informed decisions about your treatment plan.

 Other benefits of a coronary angiography include: